Updated: Sep 26

 There are a lot of ways to reduce sensitivity after whitening but the one thing most people don't do is to start using a sensitivity toothpaste at least 2 weeks before they begin the treatment.
 How long the sensitivity lasts can be anywhere from 2 days and up to a week.
 If you want a whitening effect that is less sensitive, you can also try the whitening toothpastes.

 Our long island city dentist specifically offer the KoR whitening and we do have the KoR desensitizer available as well.
-Feel free to drop by our office in Queens for a consultation!
+Feel free to drop by our office in Long Island City for a teeth whitening consultation!